foundersandcoders/tech-for-better-bot/README.md

 - Notify you when a new Tech for Better application is received
 - Notify the client that we have received their application
 - Create a new issue in tech-for-better-leads, add the application info and initial labels
+- Send individual emails to Tech for Better clients with user research survey links
 - Look for user research surveys in the airtable base, add them to the relevant issue in tech-for-better-leads and update the labels

 It could potentially do even more!